craig-m/rpi_cluster/README.md

 ### LanServices - Main

 To provide redundant essential services for the LAN.
-Redundancy: x1 node can fail.

 * DHCP Server (in high availability)
 * DNS Server (Bind with zone replication between master/slave)